How to Copy a Formula Down an Entire Column in Google Sheets

 If you have hundreds of rows in a Google Spreadsheet and you want to apply the same formula to all rows of a particular column, there’s a more efficient solution than copy-paste - Array Formulas.

 Highlight the first cell in the column and type the formula as earlier.
-However, instead of specifying a single cell as a parameter, we’ll specify the entire column using the B2:B notation (start from cell B2 and go all the way down to the last row of column B).
+However, instead of specifying a single cell as a parameter, we’ll specify the entire column using the

+B2:B notation (start from cell B2 and go all the way down to the last row of column B).

 Then press Ctrl+Shift+Enter, or Cmd+Shift+Enter on Mac, and Google Sheets will automatically surround your formula with ARRAYFORMULA function.

-Thus, we are able to apply the formula to the entire column of the spreadsheet with only a single cell.
+Thus, we could apply the formula to the entire column of the spreadsheet with only a single cell.
 Array Formulas are more efficient as they process a batch of rows in one go.
-They are also easier to maintain as you only need to modify a single cell for edit the formula.
+They are also easier to maintain as you only need to modify a single cell to edit the formula.

 One issue that you may have noticed with the above formulae is that it applies to every row in the column where you have only want to add formulas to rows that contain data and skip the blank rows.